 What is a family investment company?

 A family investment company (FIC) is a type of limited company in which the shares are held by various family members.
+Also, It is a private company whose shareholders are completely constantly made up of family members.
 Typically, each family member would own a distinct class of shares with specified share rights authorising them to certain income, capital, and voting rights at company meetings.
 A family investment company is a private company with family members as stockholders.
 It provides a flexible vehicle for family wealth management and enables tax-efficient profit growth and distribution among family members.

 An FIC is ideal for anyone who meets the following criteria: